greglarious/TwinkleTie/README.md

 TL/DR: Rudolph with your tie so bright, turn that thing down before you harm someone's retina.

 ## Demonstration
+This demo is out of date, new demo with bluetooth coming soon.
 [![Demonstration Video](https://i.ytimg.com/vi/MoQlWXUC1UQ/0.jpg)](https://youtu.be/MoQlWXUC1UQ)

 ## Schematic
+This schematic is out of date from an older version that used 2 strips.
+The latest iteration uses just 1.
 <img src="https://github.com/greglarious/TwinkleTie/blob/master/TwinkleTieSchematic.png?raw=true" width="500" height="500" />

 ## Parts List: